williamDalston/schrodingers-cat-website/content/articles/qc-theory-003.md

 # Penrose-Hameroff: Quantum Computers Hiding in Your Microtubules

 Deep inside your neurons, there are structures called microtubules.
 They're tiny, hollow tubes made of proteins.
 They help maintain cell shape, transport materials, and support cellular division.
-They're essential for life—utterly unremarkable, you'd think.
+They're essential for life utterly unremarkable, you'd think.

 But according to Nobel Prize-winning physicist Roger Penrose and anesthesiologist Stuart Hameroff, microtubules might be doing something much more profound: hosting quantum computations that give rise to consciousness.